kirstvh/BioCCP.jl/README.md

 - total number of modules in the design space,
 - the number of modules per design,
 - the number of complete sets of modules to collect, and
-- probability distribution of the modules (custom or by assuming a specific distribution)
+- probability distribution of the modules
    - *When exact probabilities are known:* A custom module probability/abundance vector
    - *When probabilities unknown:
-      - A max
+      1) Assume probabilities to follow Zipf's law, specifying p_{max} and p_{min}

 Using this information, a report for sample size determination is created using the [functions](/src/BioCCP.jl) described above.
 The report contains the following sections:
 - Module probabilities